miroi/lapack-dsyevr-test/README.rst

  cd src
  ./dsyerv_check

-has proper dsyevr routine as we can see from the output
+has proper orthogonality in the dsyevr routine as we can see from the output:

 ::